Get Your Best Chest Ever

 Perform a traditional push-up, then rotate your body to the right in a clockwise direction using your hips as the pivot point.
 Perform another push-up, and rotate again.
 If you start at what would be the 12 on a clock, the next position would be 1, then 2, and so on until you make your way all the way around and end up facing the same direction as you started.
 For an added challenge, “hop” your body into position each time.
 On the second round, go in a counterclockwise direction, rotating to the left instead of to the right on each rep.

 When it comes to dips, you target the chest by leaning forward instead of keeping your torso straight up and down, which works the triceps more than the chest.
 Once you’re proficient in bodyweight dipping, start adding weight.
-You can either use a weighted vest, a dip belt with plates attached or get gnarly and hang some chains around your neck.
+You can either use a weighted vest, or a dip belt with plates attached or get gnarly and hang some chains around your neck.

 5. Take A Giant Leap